 “Pride makes us artificial and humility makes us real.”—Thomas Merton

 How would you feel when you are promoted to leadership status?
 You will feel proud.
 A good leader is always selfless and always think about his or her followers.
 That is why the leadership styles most great leaders adopt put lots of emphasis on problem-solving and team dynamics instead of focusing on self-promotion.

 One of the best ways to win the trust of your followers is by being transparent.
 Instead of hiding information, you should openly share it with them.
 By giving visibility to your followers, they will buy into your vision and support you with conviction in achieving the goal.
 More importantly, it gives your followers clarity, autonomy and make them feel more empowered while keeping them engaged.

 “Good business leaders create a vision, articulate the vision, passionately own the vision, and relentlessly drive it to completion.”—Jack Welch

 Good leaders always have a vision and purpose.
 They not only visualize the future themselves but also share their vision with their followers.
 When their followers were able to see the big picture, they can see where they are heading.
 A great leader goes above and beyond and explain why they are moving in the direction they are moving and shares the strategy and action plan to achieve that goal.

-If you possess all the aforementioned qualities then you are all set to become a highly successful leader but if you lack some of these qualities, then you might struggle to make the mark in the world of leadership.
+To become a good leader, you must have all these qualities but if you lack some of these qualities, then you might struggle to make the mark in the world of leadership.
 You will have to set a good example for others to follow.
 That is where your commitment, passion, empathy, honesty and integrity come into play.
 Good communication skills and decision-making capabilities also play a vital role in success and failure of a leader.
-Lastly, innovation and creative thinking as well as the futuristic vision are a couple of key traits which make a leader stand out.
+Lastly, innovation and creative thinking, as well as the futuristic vision, are a couple of key traits which make a leader stand out.